coq/coq/doc/sphinx/language/extensions/arguments-command.rst

         Definition volatile := fun x : nat => x.
         Arguments volatile / x.

-+ A constant can be marked to be unfolded only if an entire set of arguments evaluates to a constructor.
++ A :term:`constant` can be marked to be unfolded only if an entire set of arguments evaluates to a constructor.
 The ``!`` symbol can be used to mark such arguments.